 "They want to hug the person they give it to," she said.

-This year, Manning is hoping to surprise 400 widows in North Carolina, who have all been nominated by their friends or family.
+This year on Valentine's Day, Manning is hoping to surprise more than 800 widows in North Carolina, who have all been nominated by their friends or family.

-With the help of donations from more than ten local businesses —including jewelry company Twine and Twig and wine retailer Winestore— as well as monetary commitments from people across North Carolina, this year's gift baskets will go beyond flowers.
+With the help of donations from local businesses —including jewelry company Twine and Twig and wine retailer Winestore— as well as monetary commitments from people across North Carolina, this year's gift baskets will go beyond flowers.